Top of page Skip to main content

 Treasury’s Integrity Strategy 2024–2028 reflects our commitment and approach to building and sustaining trust with government, stakeholders, and the Australian people.

 Treasury’s Integrity Framework is a core foundation of the strategy (Figure 1).
 The Framework brings together standards, legislation, policies and structures to foster integrity and reduce the risk of corruption.
-In 2024–25, Treasury will continue to embed the Strategy and pro‑integrity culture into everything we do.
-We will focus on values, behaviours, and institutional practices, and strengthening anti‑corruption measures and reporting.
+In 2025–26, Treasury will continue to embed the Strategy and pro‑integrity culture into everything we do.
+We will focus on values, behaviours, and institutional practices, and strengthening conflict of interest identification, management, and reporting.

 Figure 1 – Treasury’s Integrity Framework

-Treasury’s Integrity Framework.
-Link to text description follows image.
+Diagram of Treasury’s Integrity Framework.
+Text description follows image.

 Text description